asuntx/hyprot/README.md

 # hyprot
-a cli hyprland station to make customization ez
+a cli to make hyprland theme change easy